 The default box where you add tags naturally does not use tag groups.
 Therefore, the plugin offers a “Tag Meta Box” that helps you edit post tags separated by groups.
 The Meta Box is by default off.
-You need to activate and configure it in the settings.
+You can activate and configure it in the Back End settings.
+The Meta Box works both with the Classic and the Gutenberg editors.

-The meta box can be adjusted like the other boxes on the post edit screen:1 You can move it around (below the text box and into the sidebar), fold it and hide it by deselecting it in the “Screen Options” on the very top.
-If you use the plugin’s meta box, it makes sense to disable the default tag box in the settings.
+The meta box can be adjusted like the other boxes on the post edit screen: You can move it around (below the text box and into the sidebar), fold it and hide it by deselecting it in the “Screen Options”1 on the very top.
+If you use the plugin’s meta box, it is recommended to disable the default tag box in the settings.

 In the Meta Box you can open particular tag groups, or open all by clicking on the arrow-down icon on the right side of the box.
 The arrow-up icon closes all groups again.